jamessutton600613-png/GQR/README.md

 from geometry, gating, and constraint, rather than enumerating exhaustive particle trajectories.

+## Encouraging Results (Provisional)

+Encouraging results have been obtained from applying the GQR framework to high-resolution crystal structures across several well-characterised systems, including:

+- The oxygen-evolving complex (OEC) of photosystem II
+- Enzymes containing Fe–S clusters
+- YBCO (YBa₂Cu₃O₇₋ₓ) superconducting materials

+In each case, the analysis focuses on experimentally resolved geometries and their role in constraining quantum-allowed transitions during bond formation, electron transfer, or coupled multi-centre dynamics.

+These results are derived from established structural data and standard quantum-chemical formalisms, with GQR providing a geometry-conditioned representation of the accessible transition space.
+No assumptions of long-range coherence, macroscopic superposition, or sustained entanglement are required.

+The reported findings should be regarded as **provisional** and are currently undergoing peer review.
+Further validation, independent replication, and critical assessment will determine their scope and limitations.

 This repository serves solely as a **navigation and orientation hub** for a multi-manuscript research programme.
 Authoritative, citable records are maintained on ChemRxiv and Zenodo.